 Common Core State Standards

-Our two-day training will provide your teachers with the skills to help their students meet these Common Core algebra standards:
+Our two-day training will provide your teachers with the skills to help their students meet the following Common Core Mathematical Content standards:

 - Solve two-step word problems and represent those problems using equations with a letter standing for the unknown.
 (3.OA.8).
 Click here for video demo.

 - Solve multistep word problems using drawing and equations with a symbol for the unknown (4.OA.2).
 Click here for video demo.

 - Use visual models and equations to represent and solve word problems involving addition and subtraction of fractions (4.NF.3d).
 Click here for video demo.

 - Apply the property of operations to generate equivalent expressions.
 For example, apply the distributive property to the expression 3(2+x) to produce the equivalent expression 6+3x; apply the distributive property to the expression 24x + 18y to produce the equivalent expression 6(4x + 3y) (6EE.3)

 - Understand that positive and negative numbers have opposite values (6.NS.5)

 - Solve mathematical problems using algebraic expressions and equations (7.EE.4).
 Click here for video demo.

 - Recognize linear equations which have no solutions, one solution, and infinitely many solutions (8.EE.7)